 December 31, 2022

-Stock price 10,800,000
+Stock Price 10,800,000

 Exercise price 13,000,000

 Risk free rate 3.89%

 Expected life (years) 1.67

 Expected annual volatility 10.00%

-The underlying expected volatility was determined by reference to historical data of the housing price index for the Greater Toronto area adjusted for economic uncertainty in fiscal 2023.
+The underlying expected volatility was determined by reference to historical data of the housing price index for the Greater Toronto Area adjusted for economic uncertainty in fiscal 2023.

-The most significant inputs, all of which are unobservable, are the estimated rental value, assumptions about vacancy levels, discount rate, expected contractual life of the repurchase option and expected annual volatility of the property value.
+The most significant inputs, all of which are unobservable, are the estimated rental value, assumptions amount vacancy levels, discount rate, expected contractual life of the repurchase option and expected annual; volatility of the property value.
 The valuation of the investment in financing arrangement is highly sensitive to changes in market conditions.
 A 10% change in the price of the underlying property will result in a \$1,073,000 fair value gain/loss.

-c) Other financial assets and liabilities
+Other financial assets and liabilities

-The fair values of cash and cash equivalents, amounts receivable, funds held in trust, due from/to related parties, accounts payable, payable for preferred shares redeemed, mortgage payable, senior demand facility, trust fund liability, prepaid mortgage interest, debentures and redeemable preferred shares approximate their carrying amounts due to their short-term maturities or bear interest and dividend at market rates.
+The fair values of cash and cash equivalents, amounts receivable, due from related parties, accounts payable, prepaid mortgage interest, debentures and redeemable preferred shares approximate their carrying amounts due to their short-term maturities or bear interest and dividend at market rates.